rabbitmq/rabbitmq-oauth2-tutorial/README.md

   4. `make start-rabbitmq` to start RabbitMQ server

+## Use OAuth 2.0 to access RabbitMQ

+We can access RabbitMQ via different protocols, being via the management ui, or its rest api, or AMQP protocol, etc.
+In this section, we are going to explore how to use OAuth2 with all those protocols.

-### Use Case 1 Management user accessing the Management UI
+### Management user accessing the Management UI

 The first time an end user arrives to the management ui (`1`), they are redirected (`2`) to UAA to authenticate.
 Once they successfully authenticate with UAA, the user is redirected back (`3.`) to RabbitMQ with a valid JWT token.
 RabbitMQ validates it and identify the user and its permissions from the JWT token.